The Best Mezcal From Oaxaca (25 Must-Try Brands for Mezcal Lovers)

 6. Dos Hombres Mezcal Joven

-Dos Hombres is a multi-generational, family-run mezcal company in San Luis del Rio.
-It was brought to the mainstream by Breaking Bad actors, Bryan Cranston and Aaron Paul, after they tasted βthe best mezcal everβ from a third-generation mezcalero.
+It was brought to the mainstream by Breaking Bad actors, Bryan Cranston and Aaron Paul, after they tasted “the best mezcal ever” from a third-generation mezcalero.

 Bought for the Breaking Bad fandom; bought again because this mezcal is fantastic.

-βGregory (Read more dos hombres mezcal reviews)
+—Gregory (Read more dos hombres mezcal reviews)

-They produce Dos Hombres Joven and Dos Hombres Tobala; the joven is a great way to get to know this brand.
 It is made from a unique blend of the finest espadin agave, which is hand-selected from the hillsides in San Luis del Rio, Oaxaca.

 Best Mezcal From Oaxaca Mexico